decidables/decidables/NOTES.md

 ## Ideas

-- discountable: Move keyboard from fill to body&top-point, remove from bar
 - testing: use waitUntil (as in discountable) instead of aTimeout!
 - d'etectable: Incorporate Parameter controls
 - discountable: Pausing animations